rertyy/tp/docs/UserGuide.md

 Furthermore, certain edits can cause the BookKeeper to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

+### Editing Files within Directory

+You are strongly discouraged from editing files other than the data file within the BookKeeper directory.
+Doing so may cause the application to behave unexpectedly.

 ## 6. Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only